nbezverkhaya/PythonSeleniumFramework/README.md

 pytest -k 'test_formSubmission'
 Replace test_formSubmission with the name of the test you want to execute.

+**Contributing**
+Feel free to open issues or create pull requests if you'd like to contribute to this project.

+**License**
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Folder Structure
 Here is a brief overview of the project structure: